XDM3 configuration examples

 • TIMESTAMP

-The stage hook extracts the column names and data types of the input file to define and execute CREATE statements for the file bridge server to define table spaces and tables for the file.
-Furthermore, it removes the data type definitions from the input file and write all other lines of the input file in a new output file.
-The output file will be used as data source in the file bridge server.
-For this, the output folder has to be available to the dataflow-server where the hook runs.
+The stage hook reads the column names and data types from the input file in order to build and execute the CREATE statements for the file bridge server, thereby defining the table space and table for the file.
+It then removes the data type row from the input file and writes all remaining lines to a new output file.
+This output file is used as the data source by the file bridge server.

 charDel